 So you're finally getting that dream home or building an ideal space for your business.
 But you're not quite sure what that process is actually going to look like and what it all entails to make your dream a reality?
 Here's what it looks like from an architect's perspective.

-There are FIVE BASIC DESIGN PHASES to architectural services: (1) Schematic Design, (2) Design Development, (3) Construction Documents, (4) Bidding, and (5) Construction Administration.
+There are FIVE BASIC DESIGN PHASES to architectural services: (1) Schematic Design, (2) Design Development, (3) Construction Documents, (4) Bidding, and (5) Construction Observation.
 These phases are the breakdown of how an architect defines their design services and their role in design process regardless of the type or size of the project.

 The five phases of design is also a way for architects to break up the work they do into categories that should be easier for everyone to understand.
 Understanding design phases can help explain what architects do and how the project is structured.
 In this blog article we hope to help you better understand what these five phases encompass for Wagstaff + Rogers Architects.